top of page

 We have a wonderful house kit, a selection of choice snare drums, two sets of double pedals, and a variety of cymbals available for use.

-When mixing is complete, I will send you one song of your choice for review.
+If working on multiple songs, I'll ask the band to select one song to start the mix process.
+I'll fully mix this track before submitting to the band for review.
 Use this track to take notes, compare notes as a band, and assemble me one single list of revisions you'd like made split into two sections.
 First section is for revisions to make to the entire mix and the second is for specific revisions including timecode.
-When your first song is complete, I will start on the remaining tracks.
-Once tracks are submitted, you'll have 30 days to request as many revisions as you'd like.
-When the entire project is final I will export and send you one high-quality lossless WAV file of each song.